Next Start

-SMAW is also known as “stick welding.”
-This is because a flux-coated electrode, which is a metal stick or rod held in an electrode holder connected to a power source, is used to form the weld.
+SMAW is also known as stick welding because of the flux-coated electrode used during the welding process.
+This electrode is a metal stick or rod held in an electrode holder connected to a power source, which is used to form the weld.
 Electricity passes through the electrode and touches the base metal.

 Meanwhile, the flux forms a gas that shields the electric arc between the electrode and the metal being welded.
 This prevents contamination from atmospheric gases and makes SMAW, unlike GMAW, suitable for working outdoors.